Dystinct

-Iliass Mansouri (Arabic: إلياس المنصوري, born September 9, 1998), better known by his stage name Dystinct (stylized in all caps), is a Belgian-Moroccan singer-songwriter and music producer.
+Iliass Mansouri (Arabic: إلياس المنصوري, born 9 September 1998), better known by his stage name Dystinct (stylized in all caps), is a Belgian-Moroccan singer-songwriter and music producer.
+He is among the most-streamed artists in the MENA region as well as Europe.

 Early life

-Iliass Mansouri was born on September 9, 1998, in Mortsel, in the province of Antwerp, Belgium, to a Moroccan family.
+Iliass Mansouri was born on 9 September 1998, in Mortsel, in the province of Antwerp, Belgium, to a Moroccan family.
 He grew up in the Zurenborg neighborhood of Antwerp.
 In addition to Belgian nationality, he also holds Moroccan nationality.
 During his youth, he played football at Dageraadplaats near his neighborhood in Antwerp.
 Later, he followed in his father's footsteps, who was a singer, abandoning his passion for football and turning towards music production before beginning to sing at the age of 14.
 He started developing his art through English covers and then moved on to composing in Dutch, often mixing languages.

 At 18, while his family moved to Molenbeek-Saint-Jean in the Étangs Noirs neighborhood, Dystinct relocated to Amsterdam, Netherlands, after signing his first contract with Avalon Music, where he began collaborating with various Dutch artists.

 He took on several jobs, from call center advisor to accounting assistant.
 Dystinct negotiated with his mother for a gap year after obtaining his bachelor's degree, promising to fully commit to music for a year.
 If he didn't succeed, he pledged to return to his studies.
 With a contract from Avalon Music, Dystinct released his first Dutch-language songs, including the audio track "Panamera."
-He also released his first music videos, such as "No Ring Ring," and collaborated with Moroccan artist Ahemd Chawki on the track "Zina."
+He also released his first music videos, such as "No Ring Ring," and collaborated with Moroccan artist Ahmed Chawki on the track "Zina."
 Aiming to popularize his name in the Benelux and Maghreb region, Dystinct quickly engaged in international collaborations, notably in 2018 with French rapper Franglish for a track on his album titled "Que Pasa".

 Career

 First project: Mon Voyage (2018–2021)

 Influenced by pop culture and the Dutch "allochtoon" (immigrant) music scene, Mansouri chose the title Mon Voyage ("My Journey") for his debut studio album, aiming to tell the story of his musical path.
-As he explained in an interview with Belgian press:"It’s about my journey, my path in music."The album featured collaborations with Dutch artists 3robi & Chivv, Moroccan artists Chawki & Inkonnu, French artist Souf, German artist Ardian Bujupi, and Belgian artist Tawsen.
-Released on July 9, 2021, the album broke records as the best-selling album in Morocco in 2021.
+As he explained in an interview with Belgian press:"It's about my journey, my path in music."The album featured collaborations with Dutch artists 3robi & Chivv, Moroccan artists Chawki & Inkonnu, French artist Souf, German artist Ardian Bujupi, and Belgian artist Tawsen.
+Released on 9 July 2021, the album broke records as the best-selling album in Morocco in 2021.